Jane & Abel: Production

 The soap opera is produced by Spielswork Media Ltd. Produced by Dorothy Ghettuba who is also the brain behind productions like Lies that Bind, Sumu la penzi.
 Directed by actor and director Alan Oyugi together with Aggie Nyagari.
 Filming took place in Nairobi, Kenya.
 The show features its ensemble cast of Kenyan renowned actress Lizz Njagah, Brian Ogolla, Mumbi Maina, Sarah Hassan and Angel Waruinge.

-Broadcast
+Release

 Jane and Abel made its debut on Maisha Magic channel on September 4, 2015.
 It airs on Wednesday to Friday at 10 pm.